SoroushMehraban/Private-Note/readme.md

 - [x] Implementing the webserver using Django.
 - [x] Containerize the project by writing a Dockerfile and docker-compose (Multi-stage building)
 - [x] Deploy the project on kubernetes
-- [x] Add HPA component on kubernetes cluster for auto scaling
+- [x] Using HPA component on kubernetes cluster for auto scaling
 - [x] Implementation of helm chart on kubernetes cluster
 - [x] Using docker-compose to automate resource creation (Additional)